vanelmarron/portfolio/README.md

 # Welcome to my portfolio

 Welcome to my portfolio!
-This is a showcase of my work as a Software Engineer with a background in UX Design and Marketing.
+This is a showcase of my work as a Web Developer with a background in Sales and Marketing.
 My goal is to build engaging, user-friendly, and high-performing digital experiences.

 ## Features